utahstate/certbot-dns-openipam/README.md

 When the plugin has run successfully, certbot will show you where your certs are located and you can configure your webserver to use it.

-Finally, you need to make sure the service will automatically start using the new cert after it is renewed.
+Also, you need to make sure the service will automatically start using the new cert after it is renewed.
 Here are some examples of how to accomplish this:

 1. Put a script in the /etc/letsencrypt/renewal-hooks/post/ directory that will take care of whatever needs to be done for you.
 For example, here is a script to restart apache: